isa-ulisboa/msc-gis/exercises/msc-gis-ex04_data_organisation.md

 present
 - identify new tables that need to be created for each of the identified entities, in order to solve partial or transitive dependencies
-- write down a text representation of the new table schemas, identifying the primary key.
+- write down in your report a text representation of the new table schemas, identifying the primary key.
 The text notation for the table schema representation is:
     ```
     <table name>(<attrib_01>, <attrib_02>, ...,  <attrib_n>)